tysbrown/tableflight/README.md

    - UI: http://localhost:5173
    - Server: http://localhost:1337
 4. You may also need to run `npm run prisma:migrate:dev` and/or `npm run prisma:generate` from the root directory.
+5. You can spin up a local instance of Prisma Studio with `npm run prisma:studio`.